Liberia–United Kingdom relations

-Liberia–United Kingdom relations refer to the bilateral relations between Liberia and the United Kingdom.
-The United Kingdom was the first country to recognize Liberian independence.
-Liberia has a history of border disputes with the British Colony of Sierra Leone, as well as cumbersome British loans which have at times compromised Liberian sovereignty.
+Liberia–United Kingdom relations include the diplomatic, historical, economic, political, and foreign relations between the Republic of Liberia and the United Kingdom of Great Britain and Northern Ireland.
+The United Kingdom was the first country to recognise the independence of Liberia in 1848.

+Both countries share common membership of the Atlantic Co-operation Pact, the International Criminal Court, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership. and a Tax Information Exchange Agreement.

 History

 After Liberia gained independence in 1847, the United Kingdom became the first country to acknowledge its sovereignty in 1848.
 During much of his first term, President Joseph Jenkins Roberts spent time traveling Europe and the Caribbean, making state visits to gain recognition for his newly independent nation.
 During Roberts' 1848 visit to England, Queen Victoria received President Roberts and his wife, on board one of the Queen's Royal ships, and they were greeted with a seventeen-gun salute.
 The United Kingdom gifted Liberia two British schooners for their navy.

 Territorial disputes

 In the decades following independence, Liberia and the United Kingdom developed more antagonistic relations, both financially in the form of loan conditions as well as territoriality between the Republic of Liberia and the Colony of Sierra Leone.
 Border disputes between the two countries began in the 1860s, under President Stephen Allen Benson.
 In particular, Liberia claimed the territory of the Vai people along the border, although never exercised control there.
 Under the administration of President Edward James Roye, border disputes continued, with President Roye making two trips to London to discuss the matters with Foreign Affairs Minister Granville Leveson-Gower, 2nd Earl Granville regarding the competing claims over the disputed land.

 In 1882, British Governor of Sierra Leone Arthur Havelock arrived in Monrovia with the backing of British warships.
 He demanded from the Liberian government the cessation of all claims to territory west of the Mano River, with the threat of bombardment.
 While President Anthony W. Gardiner agreed with Havelock's terms, the Liberian Senate would not ratify the proposed treaty.
 In 1885, the United Kingdom seized the western territory.
 In 1887, President Hilary R. W. Johnson signed a final treaty with the United Kingdom accepting the annexation, and the Senate ratified the treaty.

 In 1903, the border between the Colony of Sierra Leone and Liberia was adjusted by agreement.
 Further adjusting of the border happened in the Anglo-Liberian convention of 21 January 1911, in which the northern and southern borders were readjusted to have greater congruence with natural features as well as tribal divisions.
 Adjustments continued with agreements made in 1917 and 1930.